paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Questão 149

-**Texto original:**
-A company has a service that produces event data.
-The company wants to use AWS to process the event data as it is received.
-The data is written in a specific order that must be maintained throughout processing.
-The company wants to implement a solution that minimizes operational overhead.
-How should a solutions architect accomplish this?

-**Tradução:**
 Uma empresa possui um serviço que produz dados de eventos.
 A empresa quer usar a AWS para processar os dados de eventos conforme são recebidos.
 Os dados são gravados em uma ordem específica que deve ser mantida durante o processamento.
 A empresa quer implementar uma solução que minimize o esforço operacional.
 Como um arquiteto de soluções deve fazer isso?